salieri11/concord-bft/README.md

 # hermes
-Hermes is the repository for the vmwareathena project's test framework.
+Hermes is the repository for the vmwareathena project's testing framework.

 ## Goals:
 - Tests are run from the hermes project.